SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 - SharePoint list on the add-in web
 - SharePoint list on the host web
 - External web service
-- Azure Table Storage
+- Azure Table storage
-- Azure Queue Storage
+- Azure Queue storage
 - Azure SQL Database

 The Core.DataStorageModels sample app is a provider-hosted add-in written in C# and JavaScript that deploys a number of SharePoint artifacts (lists, add-in part, web part) to both the host web and the add-in web.
-It interacts with SharePoint lists on the add-in web and host web, and also makes calls to Azure SQL Database, Azure Queue Storage, and Azure Table Storage, and a remote web service that implements OData.
+It interacts with SharePoint lists on the add-in web and host web, and also makes calls to Azure SQL Database, Azure Queue storage, and Azure Table storage, and a remote web service that implements OData.
 This sample uses the Model-View-Controller pattern.

 The Core.DataStorageModels sample app applies each data storage option to a specific function for which the option is well-suited, as described in the following table.